tonybaloney/tonybaloney.github.io/blog/running-python-on-dotnet-5-with-pyjion.md

 The .NET JIT does have some optimizations for CIL->machine-code, but it has absolutely no knowledge of Python, types or structure.
 This needs to be written in Pyjion.

+I think these optimizations will be game-changing in terms of performance gains for Python.

 Here are some basic ideas I've been thinking about and it would be great to test:

 - An optimizer for string parsing and dictionary lookups that would make template compiling in Jinja2 or Django faster